 ELI Program Committee

-The ELI Program Committee provides oversight of curriculum planning for the Emerging Leader Institute's class.
-The committee also determines topics of study for the class year and coordinates activities and materials for the class.
-Each member of the committee attends one class day a year.
+The ELI Program Committee provides direction and oversight of curriculum planning for the Emerging Leader Institute's class.
+The committee also determines topics of study for the class year and contacts prospective trainers/speakers.
 The committee meets as needed during the summer and monthly after the ELI program begins in September.
-Preference to ELI graduates.
+Preference to ELI grads.

-ELI participants collaborate with their coaches throughout the year to work on leadership development, career planning and other issues.
+ELI coaches with their "coachees" from January through June to help them work on their leadership development and other issues.
 ELI Coaches must be professional coaches from an accredited program.

 ELI Community Service Projects Committee